Editor’s Note: This post has been updated with new content, links, and best practices to help you engage your audience.

 13) Play on People’s Emotions

 When was the last time you clicked on a Facebook ad?

 Was it because of curiosity?
 Anger?
 Hope?

 Whatever emotions a Facebook ad makes a person feel, what really matters is the fact that it raises some kind of emotion.

-The author of The Psychology of Social Shopping, Paloma Vasquez points out that:
+Paloma Vasquez, the author of The Psychology of Social Shopping, points out that:

 “In a state of excitement or arousal, people think and behave very differently.
 Emotional states trump rational thinking; it’s easier to sell to consumers when they are excited.“

 The tactic also seems to work in practice.

 Trend Hunter Marketing analyzed 55 emotional marketing campaigns, and found the average popularity score to be 8.0 — higher than in other categories.